ftsrg/gamma/tutorial/README.md

   - Install VIATRA 2.3.1 from update site http://download.eclipse.org/viatra/updates/release/2.3.1.
     - Choose the whole _VIATRA Query and Transformation SDK_ package.
  - Install the Yakindu Statechart Tools 3.5.10. from update site http://updates.yakindu.com/statecharts/releases/.
-   - From the Yakindu Standard Edition choose _Yakindu Statechart Tools_, _Yakindu Statechart Tools Base_ and _Yakindu Statechart Tools Java Code Generator_ subpackages in package _Yakindu Statechart Tools Standard Edition_.
+   - From the Yakindu Standard Edition choose _Yakindu Statechart Tools_, _Yakindu Statechart Tools Base_, _YAKINDU License Integration For Standard Edition_ and _Yakindu Statechart Tools Java Code Generator_ subpackages in package _Yakindu Statechart Tools Standard Edition_.
 - Exit Eclipse and extract the [Gamma zip file](https://inf.mit.bme.hu/sites/default/files/gamma/2_3_0/gamma-tool-2.3.0.zip) into the root folder of Eclipse.
 (This will create the _plugins_ directory in the _dropins_ folder, containing the JAR file of the Gamma.
 If not, make sure you copy all the JAR files contained in the Gamma zip file in the _plugins_ directory of the _dropins_ folder of the root folder of Eclipse.)
 - When starting Eclipse for the first time, you might need to start it with the `-clean_` flag.
 - Check if the plugin installed successfully in _Help > About Eclipse_ and by clicking _Installation Details_.
 On the _Plug-ins_ tab, sort the entries by _Plugin-in Id_ and look for entries starting with _hu.bme.mit.gamma_.